springload/awesome-wagtail/README.md

 - [Wagtail SVG](https://github.com/Aleksi44/wagtailsvg) - A Wagtail module for managing SVG files within the admin.
 - [Wagtail Makeup](https://github.com/kevinhowbrook/wagtail-makeup) - A plugin that replaces all your images with [Unsplash](https://unsplash.com/) images.
 - [Rent Free Media](https://github.com/RentFreeMedia/rentfreemedia) - A media distribution framework built on Django and Wagtail.
 Premium / subscription-based publishing like Patreon or Substack.
+- [Wagtail CLIP](https://github.com/MattSegal/wagtail-clip) - A module for searching the contents of Wagtail images with natural language queries.

 ### Translations